Skip to main content

 Weather-permitting we'll get up close to a live volcano, see some of the country's most popular tourist attractions, and enjoy the beautiful countryside.

-1. Purchase and read our core text: Silence on the Mountain (Duke University Press) in preparation for our first group discussion.
+1. Purchase and read our core text: (TBD) in preparation for our first group discussion.

-2. Do some pre-reading about Social Determinants of Health (SDOH)
+3. Engage in some pre-reading about the Social Determinants of Health (SDOH) and NACE competencies.

-3. Consider the types of things that NGOs/communities/families in poor areas without access to clean water and regular electricity may need.
-(We'll aim to bring with us some of the items they request.)
+4. Consider the types of things that NGOs/communities/families in poor areas without access to clean water and regular electricity may need.
+(We'll aim to bring with us many of the items they request.)

-Once your full application has been reviewed and accepted, we'll notify you to proceed with booking your flights to/from Guatemala's international airport (GUA).
+Once your full application has been reviewed and accepted, we'll proceed to create a group booking to Guatemala's international airport (GUA).

 Be sure to arrive by noon on Tuesday May 26th and depart no earlier than 5pm on Thursday June 4th.

 The course will be led by Rabbi Daniel Coleman, Sr. Associate Director of Career Advising at the Shevet Glaubach Center (SGC), and Chaplain in the US Air Force Reserves (USAF-R).
-He's led trips to the region for multiple groups; Read about his first YU trip here, and see the photos here.
-He will be accompanied by Dr. Jill Katz, Department Chair, Sociology, on her 3rd YU trip to Guatemala!
+He's led multiple groups to both El Salvador and Guatemala; Read about his first YU trip here

 Skip past mobile menu to footer